baileyballangarry/osticket-prereqs/README.md

 <p>
 <b>8.
 Cleanup</b>

-Before we can use OsTicket we must cleanup some files.
+Before we can begin using OsTicket, we need to perform some cleanup steps.

-Using file explorer, navigate to “This PC -> Windows (C:) -> inetpub -> wwwroot -> osTicket” and delete the folder named “Setup”.
+Using File Explorer, navigate to "This PC -> Windows (C:) -> inetpub -> wwwroot -> osTicket" and delete the folder labeled "Setup."

-Navigate to “This PC -> Windows (C:) -> inetpub -> wwwroot -> osTicket -> include” and find the file named “ost-config.php” right click “ost-config.php” and select “properties” select “Security” select “Advanced” select “Everyone” select “Edit” and make sure that only the “Read” and “Read and execute” boxes are checked.
-Select OK, Select “Apply” Select OK.
+Then, go to "This PC -> Windows (C:) -> inetpub -> wwwroot -> osTicket -> include" and locate the file named "ost-config.php."
+Right-click on "ost-config.php," select "Properties," go to the "Security" tab, and click on "Advanced."
+In the "Advanced Security Settings" window, select "Everyone," click "Edit," and ensure that only the "Read" and "Read and execute" checkboxes are selected.
+Click "OK," "Apply," and then "OK."

-Congratulations.
+Congratulations!
 You have successfully installed OsTicket.
-In the next tutorial we will go over how to configure OsTicket post-installation.
+In the next tutorial, we will cover how to configure OsTicket post-installation.
 </p>

 <br />